 (i) No, such polyhedrons are not possible.
-Such figures should have minimum 4 faces.
+A polyhedron should have a minimum of 4 faces.

 (ii) Yes, a triangular pyramid has 4 triangular faces.

-(iii) Yes, as square pyramid has a square face and 4 triangular faces.
+(iii) Yes, as a square pyramid has a square face and 4 triangular faces.

 2. Is it possible to have a polyhedron with any given number of faces?
 (Hint: Think of a pyramid)